CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Ques 11: Find out from the internet what golden rice is.

-Ques 12: Does our blood have proteases and nucleases?
+Ques 12: Do our blood cells have proteases and nucleases?

 Ans: To prepare orally active protein drugs, proteins or peptides are encapsulated in liposomes along with penetration enhancers for oral administration.
 The principal difficulty encountered is that the proteins can be hydrolysed by the proteases of the stomach before exerting their therapeutic action, which requires alternative routes of administration directly to target locations.